 How do you think the pandemic will affect PR agencies in general?

 There will be (and has already been) a huge shift in the industry.
 Many of our competitors have already gone out of business.
 Those that haven’t adjusted to the times to offer services that clients need and can take advantage of, may not make it through.
-We have always prided ourselves on being able to adjust on the fly and adapt to challenging situations.
+In Lobeline Communications, we have always prided ourselves on being able to adjust on the fly and adapt to challenging situations.
 Granted, no one could have been prepared for this, there are certainly things you can be doing for your business to ensure that your clients deploy strategies that will help them get through this.